-Carbon P. Dubbs Professor of Chemical Engineering and Bioengineering
+Carbon P. Dubbs Professor in Chemical Engineering and Biological Engineering

 "Engineers now have the tools to design biological products and processes at the molecular level.
 Proteins are of particular therapeutic interest, because proteins mediate most biochemical processes both inside and outside cells.
 Our laboratory develops protein engineering technology and applies it to the discovery of new biopharmaceuticals.
 In particular, we use yeast surface display for the directed evolution of protein expression stability, affinity, and specificity.
 One focus is on the development of anti-cancer drugs, with quantitative studies of cellular-level pharmacokinetics and pharmacodynamics."

 Dr. Wittrup is the C.P.
-Dubbs Professor of Chemical Engineering and Biological Engineering at MIT and Associate Director of MIT’s Koch Institute.
+Dubbs Professor of Chemical Engineering and Biological Engineering at MIT.
 In 2012, he was elected to the National Academy of Engineering.
 He was also elected a Fellow of the American Association for the Advancement of Science in 2011.
 Dr. Wittrup is co-founder and acting Chief Scientific Officer at Adimab and is a fellow of the American Institute of Biomedical Engineers.
+He served as an Associate Director of MIT’s Koch Institute until 2017.
 He has also served as the J. W. Westwater Professor of Chemical Engineering, Biophysics, and Bioengineering at the University of Illinois at Urbana-Champaign.
 He previously worked as a postdoctoral research associate in Amgen’s Yeast Molecular Biology Group.
 He holds a Ph.D. and M.S. in Chemical Engineering from the California Institute of Technology and a B.S. in Chemical Engineering from the University of New Mexico.